-On March 6, 2013, the Sierra Club and the Montana Environmental Information Center (MEIC) sued the co-owners of the Colstrip Steam Electric Station (CSES), including PGE, for alleged violations of the Clean Air Act (CAA), including New Source Review, Title V, and opacity requirements, as well as other alleged violations of various environmental regulations.
+In 2013, the Sierra Club and the Montana Environmental Information Center (MEIC) sued the co-owners of the Colstrip Steam Electric Station (CSES), including PGE, for alleged violations of the Clean Air Act (CAA), including New Source Review, Title V, and opacity requirements, as well as other alleged violations of various environmental regulations.
 PGE has a 20% ownership interest in Units 3 and 4 of CSES.
-The plaintiffs asserted that the CSES owners violated the Title V air quality operating permit during portions of 2008 and 2009 and that the owners violated the CAA by failing to timely submit a complete air quality operating permit application to the Montana Department of Environmental Quality (MDEQ).
-The plaintiffs sought relief that included an injunction preventing the co-owners from operating CSES except in accordance with the CAA, the Montana State Implementation Plan, and the plant's federally enforceable air quality permits.
-In addition, plaintiffs sought civil penalties against the co-owners including \$32,500 per day for each violation occurring through January 12, 2009, and \$37,500 per day for each violation occurring thereafter.
-Between 2013 and 2015, the parties filed various motions to dismiss, motions for summary judgment and amended complaints.
+The plaintiffs sought civil penalties along with relief that included an injunction preventing the co-owners from operating CSES except in accordance with the CAA, the Montana State Implementation Plan, and the plant's federally enforceable air quality permits.

 On July 12, 2016, the parties reached a settlement for this case in a consent decree filed in the U.S. District Court in Montana.
-Pursuant to the terms of the settlement, all alleged violations against the CSES owners, including PGE, have been dropped, and the owners of Colstrip Power Plant Units 1 and 2 have agreed that on or before July 1, 2022, Units 1 and 2, in which PGE has no ownership interest, shall permanently cease operations and shall not, thereafter, burn any fuel in or otherwise operate its boilers.
-Colstrip Units 3 and 4 are to remain operational, and all other equipment, except for boilers, of Units 1 and 2 may continue to be used to support the operation of Units 3 and 4.
-The settlement is subject to approval by the District Court.
+On September 6, 2016, the judge entered the consent decree, representing final approval from the Court.
+Pursuant to the terms of the settlement, all claims alleging violations against the CSES owners, including PGE, have been dropped, and the owners of Colstrip Power Plant Units 1 and 2 have agreed that on or before July 1, 2022, Units 1 and 2, in which PGE has no ownership interest, shall permanently cease operations and shall not, thereafter, burn any fuel in or otherwise operate its boilers.
+Colstrip Units 3 and 4 are to remain operational.
 The Company does not anticipate that the settlement will have a material impact on the Company's ownership interest in Units 3 and 4.